sanjeevs/verilog_gen/docs/sst.md

     + chipX view:
     + emulation view
     + fpga view
-* Controller Build scripts in Ruby.
+* Controller Build scripts written by RTL designer.

 > MVC is the de facto design pattern for separating out different concerns.
   We are going to use it for solving our problem.
-  We view the leaf verilog modules as the *model* of the design.
+  + We view the leaf verilog modules as the *model*.
-  The *design* is the view composed by arranging the models in various ways.
+  + The *design* is the view composed from the models.
       Like different views, we have different design or implementations.
-  The controller is the ruby scripts that the RTL designer creates.
+  + The *controller* is the ruby scripts that creates the design.

 Slide Advantages
 ---------------------